oresat/oresat-adcs-hardware/oresat-mag-card/README.md

 ## Assembly Info

-- There are components on the top side of the board.
+- This PCBA is surface mount (SMT) components with 4 through-hole (TH) components.
-- This PCBA is mostly surface mount (SMT) with a one through-hole (THT) component.
+- Components are only on the top side of the board.

 ## Assembly Requirements